-On the Home screen, tap 31 so enter Calendar screen.
+On the Home screen, tap $\Longrightarrow$ > 31 to enter Calendar screen.

-- If you have synced your Gmail account, the first time you open the Calendar app on your phone; it will show your current calendar events. - To modify the Calendar view, tap and choose Schedule, Day, or 5 Day from the top of the Calendar screen. - View or edit event details by tapping an Event. - Manage events and calendars.
-Tap icons across the top of the screen or the menu to search or create events, return to today, or adjust settings.
+- If you have synced your Gmail account, the first time you open the Calendar app on your phone; it will show your current calendar events. - To modify the Calendar view, tap = and choose Schedule, Day, 3 Day, Week or Month from the top of the Calendar screen. - View or edit event details by tapping an Event.